 Urban China: Cultural Basis and Contemporary Issues

 China is experiencing rapid urbanisation and profound urban change, which can be viewed as reflecting the transformation of the society as a whole.
 In this course we will disentangle the different facets of urbanisation in order to understand the processes, outcomes and related problems.
 We analyse the cultural basis of contemporary Chinese cities by looking into the pre-socialist and socialist legacies, the dynamic institutional setup, and the influences of international urbanism and consumption culture.
 This is a course in human geography that understands cities as economic, social and cultural spatial systems within a broader context.
 The purpose of the course is to help students understand these systems, including their origins and transformations, and what they mean for China and for the rest of the world.
-It offers a detailed empirical view of China’s urbanisation and a rigorous conceptual understanding of city development through close readings of key works in the field of Chinese urban geography and urban studies.
+It offers a detailed empirical view of China’s urbanization and a rigorous conceptual understanding of city development through close readings of key works in the field of Chinese urban geography and urban studies.

 Geography of International Trade and FDI in China